Wednesday, October 8, 2025

 A primary key that consists of only one column is referred to as a single primary key.
 When the key comprises multiple columns, it is known as a composite primary key.

-There are two ways to create a primary key:
+There are two main ways to define a primary key in SQL Server:

-• After the creation of the table using the ALTER TABLE command
+2. After the table already exists, by using the ALTER TABLE command.

 How to create a single primary key in SQL Server